shakacode/react_on_rails/react_on_rails_pro/docs/vm-renderer/basics.md

    yarn init
    yarn add https://[your-github-token]:x-oauth-basic@github.com/shakacode/react_on_rails_pro.git\#master
    ```
-3. Configure a JavaScript file that will launch the rendering server.
-See docs in [js-configuration.md](./js-configuration.md).
-For example, create a file `vm-renderer.js` with the content as described in [VM Renderer JavaScript Configuration](./js-configuration.md).
+3. Configure a JavaScript file that will launch the rendering server per the docs in [VM Renderer JavaScript Configuration](./js-configuration.md).
+For example, create a file `vm-renderer.js`.
 Here is a simple example that uses all the defaults except for bundlePath:

    ```javascript
    import path from 'path';